 - 5.2.2 Ensure that the firearm is SAFE to fire including that the bore is unobstructed.
 Always wear appropriate eye and ear protection.
-Always ensure that the in-use warning lights of the indoor shooting areas are activated during test firing. - 5.2.3 Use ammunition designed for the firearm. - 5.2.3.1 There are exceptions to the above when the perpetrator has fired ammunition components in a firearm that was not designed to fire them. e.g., 16 gauge shotshell in a 12 gauge shotgun or a 357 Magnum fired in a 30-30 rifle.

-- 5.2.3.2 On those occasions where ammunition not designed for a firearm must be fired in that firearm, extreme caution shall be maintained.
-Firing the firearm remotely may be the best option. - 5.2.4 Tests shall be marked with a "T" or test number in sequential order, preferably before firing (e.g., test bullets fired from the K-1 pistol are marked T-1 and T-2 and their respective test cartridge cases are also marked T-1 and T-2).
-If there is a second firearm in the case, test bullets would be marked T-3 and T-4 and the cartridge cases likewise. - 5.2.5 Fire at least two (2) rounds.
+If available, ensure that the in-use warning lights of the indoor shooting areas are activated during test firing. - 5.2.3 Use ammunition designed for the firearm. - 5.2.3.1 There are exceptions to the above when ammunition components have been fired in a firearm that was not designed to fire them. e.g., 16 gauge shotshell in a 12 gauge shotgun or a 357 Magnum fired in a 30-30 rifle. - 5.2.3.2 On those occasions where ammunition not designed for a firearm must be fired in that firearm, extreme caution shall be maintained.
+Firing the firearm remotely may be the best option. - 5.2.4 When creating test fires for comparison purposes, choose the same reference ammunition as the evidence ammunition.
+If the same reference ammunition is not available, choose ammunition as similar as possible to the evidence ammunition in manufacturer, design, and/or weight. - 5.2.5 Evidence ammunition used to create comparison specimens shall be examined for pre-existing cycling detail or manufacturing marks prior to test firing. - 5.2.6 Tests shall be marked with a "T" or test number in sequential order, preferably before firing (e.g., test bullets fired from the K-1 pistol are marked T-1 and T-2 and their respective test cartridge cases are also marked T-1 and T-2).
+If there is a second firearm in the case, test bullets would be marked T-3 and T-4 and the cartridge cases likewise. - 5.2.7 Fire at least two (2) rounds.
 Forensic Scientists shall load only one round at a time in a magazine for semiautomatic/automatic firearms.
-However, if the firearm has been confirmed as semiautomatic only, the Forensic Scientist may load more than one round in the magazine. - 5.2.6 In certain cases, it may be necessary to clean the bore after the first test shots before firing any additional test shots.
+However, if the firearm has been confirmed as semiautomatic only, the Forensic Scientist may load more than one round in the magazine. - 5.2.8 In certain cases, it may be necessary to clean the bore after the first test shots before firing any additional test shots.
 The firearm shall first be fired as it was received except when the bore is rusted, corroded, or blocked by mud/dirt such that it could not have been fired in that condition.
-Any cleaning of the bore shall be documented in the case notes. - 5.2.7 The Forensic Scientist may choose to pre-mark the test cartridge cases with marks to assist in phasing during microscopic examination or marks indicating sequence of fire.
+Any cleaning of the bore shall be documented in the case notes. - 5.2.9 The Forensic Scientist may choose to pre-mark the test cartridge cases with marks to assist in phasing during microscopic examination or marks indicating sequence of fire.
 E.g., place a phase mark beginning on the ogive of the bullet and extending down onto the casing.
-Chamber the round with the phase mark at 12 o'clock. - 5.2.8 Use proper safety equipment such as ear protectors and safety glasses. - 5.2.9 Treat every barrel of multiple-barreled firearms separately. - 5.2.10 Retrieve test bullets immediately after firing. - 5.2.11 A small manila envelope shall be used to hold test shots for entry into the Integrated Ballistics Identification System (IBIS).
-One side of the IBIS envelope shall be marked with the following information: - Caliber The caliber of the firearm. - State Crime Laboratory Case number - Manufacturer Manufacturer of firearm. - Model Model of firearm, if known. - SN# Serial number of firearm, if present. - Item# The "K" number assigned to this firearm.
+Chamber the round with the phase mark at 12 o'clock. - 5.2.10 Use proper safety equipment such as ear protectors and safety glasses. - 5.2.11 Treat every barrel of multiple-barreled firearms separately. - 5.2.12 Retrieve test bullets immediately after firing.